engtuncay/engtuncay.github.io/web-css/css-notes-04-02-borders.md

 }

 ```

-You can also specify all the individual border properties for just one side:
+You can also specify all the individual border properties for just one side (below,for border-left):

-Left Border

 ```css
 p {